Compositional Generalization Requires Linear, Orthogonal Representations in Vision Embedding Models

 \subsection{Packing and minimum dimension}

 So far we have established necessary and sufficient conditions for the representation space $\cZ$ to exhibit compositional generalization.
 However, it is not clear what exactly the capacity constraints are on the representation space to support it.
 Here, we ask a basic capacity question: what is the minimum embedding dimension $d$ needed to support Divisibility (\Cref{des:axiom_of_divisibility}), i.e. realize all possible $n^k$ combinations?
 The following result gives a tight lower bound.
-Proof and its sketch in \Cref{sec:packing-min-dim2}.

 \begin{restatable}[Minimum dimension for linear probes]{proposition}{MinDimProbes} For $k$ concepts, each with $n$ values, suppose there exist linear probes that correctly classify each concept value for all $n^k$ combinations from embeddings $f(\bx)\in\mathbb R^d$.
 Then necessarily $d\ge k$. \end{restatable}